 For severe enamel erosion, restorative dental treatments are your best option for replacing lost enamel and restoring the function of your tooth.
 Dr. Ajmo at PGA Advanced Dentistry offers a variety of restorative treatments, like dental crowns, porcelain veneers, dental bonding, or even dental implants, which can restore your teeth from enamel erosion.

-Enamel is outermost layer of the tooth structure, and the hardest component in the human body.
+Enamel is the outermost layer of the tooth structure and the hardest component in the human body.
 As the hardest substance in the human body, enamel serves the important function of keeping your teeth protected, when you are biting and chewing food.
 It also keeps the sensitive pulp of your teeth sheltered from painful temperatures and chemicals.
 Even though enamel is a strong substance, that does not mean that it can withstand all the pressure human’s put it through.
 Enamel, like other bones in the body, is still prone to chips, cracks, and erosion.

 Unfortunately, once your teeth’s enamel is eroded, there are no ways to regenerate the enamel.
 However, there are some lifestyle choices you can make to help strengthen your enamel.
 For one, maintaining healthy oral hygiene can help ensure that you do not lose excess enamel from acid erosion caused by bacteria.